dgroomes/wickdb-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* I'm not sure how to consume wickdb in my project because it doesn't look like it's published as a library crate in crates.io.
+* DONE I'm not sure how to consume wickdb in my project because it doesn't look like it's published as a library crate in crates.io.
   I've found a crate called ["lsm"](https://github.com/kaimast/lsm-rs) when I search using `cargo search wickdb`.
 Can I build wickdb locally to a local Crates repository, like I would in the Java world with Gradle/Maven?
 I also though about cloning wickdb into this repo but I don't to end up with a jumble of Git commit history.
 I would prefer to have a clean fork that is separate from this repo.
 By clean I mean very little source changes from the upstream, so that it's easy to sync the fork in the future.
+  * Update: I have decided to try a submodule again.
+The Rust way to depend on other unpublished packages is to use relative paths to these packages on your filesystem.
+So, I don't really want my Cargo.toml to depends on something like `../my-cloned-open-source-repos/wickdb` because that would be custom to my current system and wouldn't work on any other computer.
+So if I add it as a submodule instead, then I can depend on it with a path that will always work: `wickdb`.
 * Implement everything!
+* Write all ZIP area records to the wickdb datastore

 ## Reference